gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 pid$target::runtime.newproc1:return
 /t!=0/
 {
+    this->g = arg1;
-    goroutines[arg1] = 1; // Add the new goroutine to the tracking set of active goroutines we have spawned. goroutines_count += 1; // Increment the counter of active goroutines. printf("goroutine %p created: count=%d\n", arg1, goroutines_count);
+    goroutines[this->g] = 1; // Add the new goroutine to the tracking set of active goroutines we have spawned. goroutines_count += 1; // Increment the counter of active goroutines. printf("goroutine %p created: count=%d\n", this->g, goroutines_count);
 }

 pid$target::runtime.gdestroy:entry
 /goroutines[arg0] != 0/
 {
+    this->g = arg0;
     goroutines_count -= 1; // Decrement the counter of active goroutines.
-    printf("goroutine %p destroyed: count=%d\n", arg0, goroutines_count);
+    printf("goroutine %p destroyed: count=%d\n", this->g, goroutines_count);
-    goroutines[arg0] = 0; // Remove the goroutine from the tracking set of active goroutines we have spawned.
+    goroutines[this->g] = 0; // Remove the goroutine from the tracking set of active goroutines we have spawned.
 }
 ```

+A few notes:

+- Here we start tracking when entering `main`, but you could choose to do it after the program has initialized some things, or when entering a given component, etc
-We could even use `ustack()` in the `runtime.newproc1:return` probe to see what Go function in our code is creating the goroutine.
-This is not the case for `runtime.gdestroy:entry`: the goroutine could be destroyed at any point in the program as explained before, even after the function that created it is long gone (along with its callers, etc), so a call stack here does not make sense in the general case.
+- We could even use `ustack()` in the `runtime.newproc1:return` probe to see what Go function in our code is creating the goroutine.
+This is not the case for `runtime.gdestroy:entry`: the goroutine could be destroyed at any point in the program as explained before, even after the function that created it is long gone (along with its callers, etc), so a call stack here does not make sense in the general case and only shows internals from the Go runtime.

 ## A leaky program